grandeurkoe/python-gui-projects/README.md

 ### Day 018 - The Hirst Painting

 This project generates the hirst painting using the turtle module.
+Extract colors from image ('hirst_painting_2.jpg') using the colorgram module and use these colors to generate a hirst painting.

-For a live version, go [here](https://replit.com/@grandeurkoe/band-name-generator?v=1) .
+For a live version, go [here](https://replit.com/@grandeurkoe/the-hirst-painting-project?v=1) .

 ![The Hirst Painting](the-hirst-painting-project/the-hirst-painting-project.gif)